whatisnuclear/website/thorium-myths.md

   technical problems associated with the MSBR concept.

-Weapons were produced with graphite or heavy-water moderated production reactors and with gas centrifuge enrichment.
+Weapons were produced with graphite or heavy-water moderated production reactors and with gaseous diffusion enrichment.
 Also, thermonuclear weapons require tritium, which is something that many Thorium MSR designs excel in producing because they often contain Lithium.
 The commercial LWRs had nothing to do with making bomb material.
 Stop the nonsense.